vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_completion.md

   source <(tanzu completion bash)

   ## Load for all new sessions:
   tanzu completion bash > $HOME/.config/tanzu/completion.bash.inc
-  printf "\n# Tanzu shell completion\nsource '$HOME/.config/tanzu/completion.bash.inc'\n" >> $HOME/.bash_profile
+  printf "\n# Tanzu shell completion\nsource '$HOME/.config/tanzu/completion.bash.inc'\n" >> $HOME/.bashrc

-  ## NOTE: the bash-completion package must be installed.
+  ## NOTE: the bash-completion OS package must also be installed.

+  ## If you invoke the 'tanzu' command using a different name or an alias such as,
+  ## for example, 'tz', you must also include the following in your $HOME/.bashrc
+  complete -o default -F __start_tanzu tz

 # Zsh instructions:

   ## Load only for current session:
-  autoload -U compinit; compinit source <(tanzu completion zsh) compdef _tanzu tanzu
+  autoload -U compinit; compinit source <(tanzu completion zsh)

   ## Load for all new sessions:
-  echo "autoload -U compinit; compinit" >> ~/.zshrc tanzu completion zsh > "${fpath[1]}/_tanzu"
+  echo "autoload -U compinit; compinit" >> $HOME/.zshrc tanzu completion zsh > "${fpath[1]}/_tanzu"

+  ## Aliases are handled automatically, but if you have renamed the actual 'tanzu' binary to,
+  ## for example, 'tz', you must also include the following in your $HOME/.zshrc
+  compdef _tanzu tz

 # Fish instructions: